silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/09_File_Permissions.md

 ## File permissions

-[note]
+> [!NOTE]
-This functionality is specifically included in Silverstripe core functionality 4.6 and above.
+> This functionality is specifically included in Silverstripe core functionality 4.6 and above.
-[/note]

 Typically files and folders in Silverstripe CMS do not have any view access permissions applied to them.
 This means that when a file is published the files can be linked to, or shared on your site by anyone.